FourierNets enable the design of highly non-local optical encoders for computational imaging: Introduction

 \textbf{Problem statement} We define an optical encoder as $\mathbf{M}_{\bm{\upphi}}$ parameterized by $\bm{\upphi}$ and a computational decoder as $\mathbf{R}_{\bm{\uptheta}}$ parameterized by $\bm{\uptheta}$.
+Optical encoders can usually be modeled as linear transfer functions implemented by the optics.
+In special cases, such as for the optical systems explored in this paper, they can be represented as a linear convolution filter called a ``point spread function'' which has its coefficients computed by a wave optics simulation, dependent on the physical parameters $\bm{\upphi}$ of the optical system (Appendix \ref{appendixforwardsim}).
 We wish to develop a reconstruction network architecture for decoding non-local encodings in 2D images $\mathbf{c}$ produced by $\mathbf{M}_{\bm{\upphi}}$ and also to enable the end-to-end optimization of $\bm{\upphi}$ to produce non-local encodings.
-We'll consider two concrete applications: (1) 3D snapshot microscopy using an SLM-based programmable microscope (Figure \ref{figoverview}A), where we wish to optimize both the reconstruction network $\mathbf{R}_{\bm{\uptheta}}$ and the optical encoding $\mathbf{M}_{\bm{\upphi}}$ based on the SLM parameters in order to image 3D samples $\mathbf{v}$ and reconstruct 3D volumes $\mathbf{\hat{v}}$, and (2) lensless photography (Figure \ref{figdlmdcomparison}), where we wish to optimize only the reconstruction network $\mathbf{R}_{\bm{\uptheta}}$ to produce images of natural scenes imaged by a lensless camera $\mathbf{M}$ implementing a fixed optical encoding.
+We'll consider two applications to investigate these optimization problems: (1) lensless photography (Figure \ref{figdlmdcomparison}), where we optimize only the reconstruction network $\mathbf{R}_{\bm{\uptheta}}$ to reconstruct images of natural scenes from camera images captured by the DiffuserCam \cite{Monakhova_Yurtsever_Kuo_Antipa_Yanny_Waller_2019}, and (2) 3D snapshot microscopy using an SLM-based programmable microscope (Figure \ref{figoverview}A), where we perform E2E optimization of both the reconstruction network $\mathbf{R}_{\bm{\uptheta}}$ and the optical encoding $\mathbf{M}_{\bm{\upphi}}$ based on the SLM parameters in order to image 3D volumes $\mathbf{v}$ and reconstruct 3D volumes $\mathbf{\hat{v}}$.
+While we focus on solving the computational challenges involved in this E2E optimization of a large highly non-local optical encoder, we also demonstrate a proof-of-concept implementation of our optimized optical encoder using an SLM-based programmable microscope.